nens/G4AW-lizard-client/README.md

 import PropTypes from "prop-types";
 import React, { Component } from "react";
 import ReactDOM from "react-dom";

-import styles from ../styles/MainExportedComponent.css;
+// Name the CSS file identically except for the .css extension: import styles from ../styles/MainExportedComponent.css;

 // Exported (main) component first: